FLOORING and INSTALLATION

 Strand and woven is a very popular choice not only in condominiums and basements, but looks beautiful in all levels of the home.
 Bamboo floating floors can be installed over just about any substrate.

 When facing the decision of choosing the material for your new wood floor, if finances are a key factor, laminate floating floors is the sure winner.
 That "used" to mean, lowering your standards aesthetically.
 Not anymore.
 You can beautifully and economically install a laminate floor anywhere in your home, over any substrate.

 Laminate flooring is made using Medium Density Fibreboard (MDF).
 Which is the same material that much of our furniture is made from.
 It's very durable.
-We can provide laminate that will suit any ones taste, and that carries a 25 year warranty.
+We can provide laminate that will suit any ones taste.
+In our opinion, nothing less than AC3 should be installed.